changeworld/azure-docs.pl-pl/articles/logic-apps/logic-apps-limits-and-config.md

 ---
-title: Limity i konfiguracja — Azure Logic Apps
+title: Limits and configuration - Azure Logic Apps
-description: Limity usługi, takie jak czas trwania, przepływność i pojemność, a także wartości konfiguracyjne, takie jak adresy IP, dla Azure Logic Apps
+description: Service limits, such as duration, throughput, and capacity, plus configuration values, such as IP addresses to allow, for Azure Logic Apps
 services: logic-apps
 ms.service: logic-apps
 ms.suite: integration